ShbairAli/Ali-MAMA/README.md

 ## You can check it out [**Here**](https://mama-bootcamp.github.io/Ali-MAMA/).

-E-Commerce website that has all features you can ever imagine in one place ...
+E-Commerce website that has all features you can ever imagine in one place, inspired by the "Ali Baba" real store

 ## Running the project locally :hotel: <span id="usage"></span>